WICG/file-handling/explainer.md

   // https://github.com/WICG/native-file-system/blob/master/EXPLAINER.md#example-code
 });
 ```
 An application could then choose to handle these files however it chose.
-For example, it could save the file handle to disk and create a url to address the launched file, allowing users to navigate back to a file.
+For example, it could save the file handle to disk and create a URL to address the launched file, allowing users to navigate back to a file.

 For more advanced use cases, such as opening a file in an existing window or displaying a notification, applications can add a [launch event handler](https://github.com/WICG/sw-launch/blob/master/explainer.md).